|

 referencing those monstrous mechanical machines during a public speaking

-I for one am certainly glad they did.
+I, for one, am certainly glad they did.

-Journalism always peaked my curiosity.
+Journalism always piqued my curiosity.
 I admired

 the ability to analyse a situation and to communicate what was happening.
 Grammatically,